 B. The Chair shall preside at all meetings of the Board.
 The Vice Chair shall act as Chair in the absence of the Chair.
 In the absence of both officers, those members present shall elect a temporary Chair to serve at that meeting.
 The temporary Chair shall have all the duties and responsibilities of the Chair.

-C. The clerical staff, provided by the District Director, shall keep a record of all proceedings of the Board and perform the usual duties of such office.
-The District Director shall be responsible for assuring the duties of the clerical staff are being performed.
+C. The District clerk shall keep a record of all proceedings of the Board and perform the usual duties of such office.

 1.4 All meetings of the Board shall comply with the provisions of the “Utah Open and Public Meetings Act.”